azureAshish/sf_external_access/README.md

         MAX(value) FOR key IN ('id', 'count', 'display_title', 'docdt', 'url') ) AS p (name, id, count, title, Document_date, URL)
 ```
 <img src="./Images/60.png" alt="Flatten JSON Payload" />

 ## Summary

-In this blog, we saw the power of infer_schema table function for schema detection.
-Adding some intelligent code on top of the output from infer_schema, it is supe easy to ingest hundreds of CSV file automatically, thus saving time and effort, improving efficiency and avoiding any errors that may be caused by following a manual process to achieve the same result.
+In this blog, we saw how to consume an external API, process and transform it, store it in a table, all in Snowflake.

+I hope this blog gives you the tools you need to create your own UDTF to access data from external APIs.
+I intentionally chose a simpler example for this blog and therefore did not address challenges such as pagination, schema changes, or authentication.
+However, these are all challenges that are best addressed in a standard Python/API article rather than an article about enabling external access from Snowflake.

-Please feel free to modify and use this code for your purposes, and let me know your thoughts, comments and any feedback about this blog.
+Please let me know your thoughts, comments and any feedback about this blog.

 Thanks for your time, and see you soon on another blog.